 Writing and publishing poetry (which takes less time!) could not only enhance your creative faculties as an artist but also help you to keep your presence felt in this very competitive market and to retain and expand your readership.

-• Write original and brilliant poems!
+• Pen original and brilliant poems!
 That’s a first.

 • Write on a topic that you feel passionate about.

-• Write poems that are short, direct, and evoke a striking imagery in the minds of the readers.
+• Note down poems that are short, direct, and evoke a striking imagery in the minds of the readers.
 You could also have illustrations to accompany the poems to make them more appealing or have their Hindi or English translations side by side to rope in more readers!

 • Choose a subject that is relevant to the times you live in.
 This way you double the chances of your poems to spark the reader’s interest, who is up-to-date with the current affairs.